Poshmark Stock Brushes Off Post-Earnings Bear Notes

 The stock's typically quiet options pits are awash with activity.
 So far, 834 calls and 1,230 puts have been exchanged, which is 17 times the intraday average.
 The most popular position by far is the June 7.50 put, followed by the 10 put in the same monthly series, with positions being bought to open at the latter.

 This penchant for puts isn't unusual.
 At the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), the stock sports a 10-day put/call volume ratio of 3.04, which sits higher than all but 1% of readings from the past year.
 In other words, long puts have rarely been more popular during the past two weeks.
-7 Small-Cap Stocks that Present Long-Term Growth Opportunities
+7 Dividend Stocks that Help Take the Bite Out of Inflation

 .